dennistrinh/acnh_data/README.md

 ## Current Functionality
 - See all bugs & fish (sortable)
 - Filter bugs & fish by month
-- See currently active bugs & fish
+- See currently active bugs & fish (and by timezone)

 ## Todos
 - More filters (price, shadow size, etc)
-- Bug on active page, the time query isn't properly taking in ranges.
+- Need to add sea creatures data
-- Timezone conversion on active page.
+- Southern Hemisphere data needs to be added